Best list ยท AI Writing Assistants

 Rytr, GravityWrite, RightBlogger, Writesonic, Jasper, Hypotenuse, and Article Forge all have WordPress integrations of varying depth in 2026.
 RightBlogger and Article Forge support direct auto-publish (article goes live in WordPress without copy-paste).
 Rytr and GravityWrete integrate via Chrome extension that injects into the WordPress editor.
 Writesonic and Jasper have full plugins.
 For affiliate sites running 50+ posts/month, Article Forge's auto-publish is fastest.
 For quality-first publishing, Writesonic + manual review is the safer workflow.

-How do you choose between Jasper, Writesonic, and GravityWrite?
+How do you choose between GravityWrite, RightBlogger, and Rytr?

 Miriam Alonso